mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 - `/storage/emulated/0` is the absolute path to the internal storage on my phone.
 This can be completely different on other devices (eg. `/storage/sdcard`).
 Most file browser apps can tell you the correct path, then you can replace all occurences above.
 - `/data/data/com.retroarch/cores/fceumm_libretro_android.so` is the libretro core I've installed using the RetroArch menu.
 You'll only need to change the `fceumm_libretro_android.so` part.
 You can find the available cores [here](http://buildbot.libretro.com/nightly/android/latest/armeabi-v7a/).
+- If you've created a custom configuration file inside RetroArch, you can change `CONFIGFILE` to point to that instead of the default.

 !!!help
     `-e KEY VALUE` defines an extra parameter, specific to the app.
 Unlike the file opening before, RetroArch does not need `file://` for the ROM path.

+!!! note
+    There is also a third option available on RetroArch's page, a 32-bit-only package called `RetroArch_ra32.apk`.
+To use that, replace `aarch64` in the example above with `ra32`.

 ### Known emulators